JasonBoy/ly-pagination/README.md

 **pageChange**: the directive will `$emit` this event when user click on different a page
 **resetPagination**: you should `$broadcast` this event to notify the directive to reset the pagination ui, if the `autoReset` is `false`(default), you also need to broadcast this for the first time(after you load async data), otherwise it will initialize the ui at the beginning without emit this event.
+  `$scope.$broadcast('resetPagination', totalRecords, newPageSize);`

 ### Demo